LinkORB Engineering

 The commit message must have a header, an optional body, and an optional footer.

-The commit message’s header is a short (50 character or less) sentence.
+The commit message’s header is a short sentence that states the purpose of a commit.
 It must start with a conventional commit type and preferably terminate with the related Team HQ card number prefixed by #

 as shown in the following synopsis.